top of page

 It also notes a mapping to the AI lifecycle stages described in ISO/IEC 22989, which is helpful if your organisation already references ISO terminology.
 (ETSI)

 Within those phases, it defines 13 principles (each with “provisions” underneath).
-The principle titles are designed to be readable by both technical and governance audiences, for example:
+The principle titles are designed to be readable by both technical and governance audiences.
+Here are a few examples:

 • Raise awareness of AI security threats and risks